Rhubarb and Ginger Cake

 Rest the cake in the pan for about 10 minutes, then transfer it to a wire rack to cool completely.

-Sprinkle with icing sugar before serving.1 teaspoon icing sugar
+Sprinkle with icing sugar before serving.1 teaspoon confectioner's sugar

 - Rhubarb leaves are poisonous; discard them!

-- Measure the ingredients using a digital kitchen scale (the Amazon affiliate link opens in a new tab) when baking; it guarantees the best results.
+- Measure the ingredients using a digital kitchen scale when baking; it guarantees the best results.

 - Room temperature: Ensure that the butter, eggs, and yogurt are at room temperature.